ctu-mrs/ctu-mrs.github.io/versioned_docs/version-1.5.0/60-simulations/01-gazebo/custom_drone.md

 </sdf>
 {% endraw %}
 ```
 In this example, `root` is set as a jinja variable, and will be used later in the code.
-The template will receive a dicitionary `spawner_args` from the MRS drone spawner.
+The template will receive a dictionary `spawner_args` from the MRS drone spawner.
 We will import some utilities from the `mrs_uav_gazebo_simulation`:
 ```xml
 {% raw %}
 ...